Mortgage Q&A: “What time of year are mortgage rates lowest?”

 As you might expect, if a company is trying to move product, in this case home loans, what do they do?
 They lower the price to drive business.

 Mortgage lenders able to lower the price, or rate, because they’ve got a margin built in to their market rate.

 This margin acts as their profit, minus operational costs.
 Sure,they may not make as much per loan if they lower rates for consumers, but they could make up for it on volume.

 Instead of closing one higher-priced loan, they might be happy to close three loans and earn more on aggregate.
 So they have wiggle room to play with rates a bit.

 They can adjust them lower when business is crawling, and simply maintain or raise them when their phone won’t stop ringing.

-- While mortgage rates are measured in eighths of a percent (0.125%)
+- Mortgage rates are measured in eighths of a percent (0.125%)

 - Which may look or sound like absolutely nothing when comparing rates

-- The small difference can be exponential because you pay the mortgage each month for years (possibly 30!)
+- But that small difference can be exponential because you pay the mortgage each month for years (possibly 30!)

 - This explains why even a marginal difference in rate can amount of thousands of dollars over time